apiotrowski312/apiotrowski.xyz/content/posts/vim/start-of-the-great-adventure.md

 ## What's the plan?

 First of all, in order to learn something I know I have to use it on my daily basis.
-That is why every new post in this blog will be written with power of Vim, also I will start with a simple message bot for my Facebook account.
+That is why every new post in this blog will be written with power of Vim, ~~also I will start with a simple message bot for my Facebook account.~~

-I did ditch the messenger app a long time ago, as I found it time consuming and pretty distracting.
-However, from time to time somebody's texting me there with an important message (I don't get why would you use messenger to ask somebody about something urgent?!?!?), so I thought that it will be a great place to start my learning.
+~~I did ditch the messenger app a long time ago, as I found it time consuming and pretty distracting.
+However, from time to time somebody's texting me there with an important message (I don't get why would you use messenger to ask somebody about something urgent?!?!?), so I thought that it will be a great place to start my learning.~~

-I will build the **Messenger bot** that will ask the person who sent me a message if it is urgent, if so, then the bot will send me a notification.
+~~I will build the **Messenger bot** that will ask the person who sent me a message if it is urgent, if so, then the bot will send me a notification.~~

+> As I found out it is not possible to do such thing, so I ditched idea of messenger bot, more information will be provided in next blog post

 Sounds like a cool little project I will be able to finish in a couple of evenings.
 I will do all programming in Go as I also want to develop in this language.